Arzmuf/ArizWebProjectWorkshop/README.md

 I studied how to develop a simple website page by using basic HTML and CSS, as well as implementing Materialize as A modern responsive front-end framework based on Material Design.

-Checkout how it looks like now!
+See how it looks now!
 >>> https://bit.ly/ArizWebProject <<<